-Why steam flow need temperature and pressure compensation
+Why does steam flow measurement need temperature and pressure compensation?

 The purpose of steam flow meter with temperature and pressure compensation is for when the volume deviate the actual flow compensation will correct the result well.
 Steam in gas status, the density varies with the changes of temperature and pressure itself.
 If don’t have the compensation will cause a huge error.
 Take a example, saturated steam in 1Mpa, when pressure drop to 0.8Mpa, density will reduce 82% compared with default value, if flow meter without temperature and pressure compensation like differential pressure flow meter the reading value will increase 10.4%, for vortex will increase 21.9%.
 Apparently, it’s essential to have the temperature and pressure compensation.

 There is one problem we meet when for steam measurement, for example superheated steam may transfer to saturated steam due to heat loss during long way delivery or even turn to liquid-vapor phase.
 Is there any problems if still deal with superheated steam method?
 Saturated steam will decompression treatment then to use it but after that will it also in saturated steam status?

 Steam density calculation

 The main mission of temperature and pressure compensation is to get the density after detected the two values.
 As we know for saturated steam the pressure and temperature are related, we only need to track one factor to know the density, pressure priority or temperature priority.
 But for superheated steam the temperature and pressure are independent variable we need to know both the value to sure the density.